EGOS Sustainability Principles

 • The EGOS leadership firmly discourages any form of ‘academic tourism’.
 To reduce the ecological footprint of Colloquia, EGOS disincentivizes participation without presenting a paper, without a formal role, or without otherwise actively participating in the Colloquia (for instance, endorsed participation by a convenor, formal invite by EGOS, role as exhibitor, as representative of an institution conducting job interviews, etc.).

-• In selecting future locations for its annual Colloquia (delivering on the association’s core mission), EGOS will put emphasis on the environmental impact of travel to/from the venue and the ecological footprint of the event itself.
+• In selecting locations for its annual Colloquia (delivering on the association’s core mission), EGOS will strongly encourage sustainable travel to the Colloquium venue and provide respective advice.

 • The EGOS leadership supports the establishment of initiatives on sustainability and sustainable organizing within the EGOS community.